Offihito/Offihito/README.md

   **Lakeban**
   Leader & ~75% of the codebase • Real users, real impact at 15 🚀
-  (Community-driven platform – check it out if you're into [link varsa buraya])

   **AscentOS**
   AI-powered hobby "OS" project 🧠💻
   Using AI to generate components & experiment with system ideas